Virender Sehwag: Test career

 He then scored 195 against Australia on Boxing Day 2003 at the Melbourne Cricket Ground.
 His dismissal on the first afternoon led to an Indian collapse and eventual defeat.

-In early 2004, he became the only Indian to score a triple century in Test cricket, with 309 against Pakistan in the First Test in Multan, beating V. V. S. Laxman's previous Indian record(281 against Australia) and helping India to a total of 5/675, the highest ever against Pakistan.
+In early 2004, he became the first Indian to score a triple century in Test cricket, with 309 against Pakistan in the First Test in Multan, beating V. V. S. Laxman's previous Indian record(281 against Australia) and helping India to a total of 5/675, the highest ever against Pakistan.
 It was Sehwag's sixth Test century in 21 Tests.
 India went on to win by an innings, with Sehwag named man of the match.
 He also scored 90 in the Second Test defeat in Lahore and was named man of the series for his efforts after being the highest run scorer and average for the series.
 He later auctioned the bat with which he made the triple century, for Rs.
 70,000, to aid in relief efforts for the tsunami victims of the 2004 Indian Ocean earthquake.

-In the First Test of the 2004 Border Gavaskar Trophy in Bangalore, Sehwag was fined for showing "serious dissent" towards umpire Billy Bowden following an LBW dismissal.
+In the First Test of the 2004 Border–Gavaskar Trophy in Bangalore, Sehwag was fined for showing "serious dissent" towards umpire Billy Bowden following an LBW dismissal.
 Replays showed that he had hit the ball off the middle of his bat onto his leg, which later led to an apology from Bowden.

 Sehwag scored 155 in the Chennai test match to set up a triple-figure lead for the Indians, but the match was rained out on the final day with the Indians requiring 229 for victory.
 In the home series against South Africa that year, he scored 164 in the drawn First Test in Kanpur, and 88 in the Second in Kolkata, which India won to claim the series.
 Sehwag was again named man of the series.

 Sehwag failed on the tour of Bangladesh, but on the 2005 home series against Pakistan, he scored 173 in Mohali, 81 in Kolkata and then 201 in Bangalore, totalling 544 runs at an average of 90.66 to win the man of the series award.
 He passed the 3000 run mark in Tests during the Bangalore Test, becoming the fastest Indian to reach the mark in terms of innings played.
 His performances over the preceding 12 months earned him selection in the ICC Test Team of the Year as well as nomination for Test player of the year.